KinseyPYH/396bots/README.md

 # Evolution
 Evolution occurs by using the parent and applying a mutation function to its body and regenerating it as the child.
 Then, the child will run through the simulation again and the fitness at the end is recorded.
 If it has travelled further (smaller X value) than its parent, it will replace the parent as the better creature to be used to evolve off of.

+This program runs 500 generations with 10 parents.
+Each parent will have a child.
+As mentioned, if the child performs better, the child will become the new parent that will be the ancestor of subsequent generations.
+If the child performs worse, the parent remains.

 # Methods: How the program mutates

 The program generates a random creature of initial size [6, 12).
 The random body generation algorithm is detailed in Appendix A. This section details the mutation function from parent to child generation.